yueliulu/COSI217Final/README.md

 used in each tweet.

 ## How to run the app
+After clone the current directory, go to https://drive.google.com/drive/folders/1EFLz33tn4HC4Dwm4CB5qyY7rbjluCy0x, download best_model.pt, and move it into the "model" folder.

+With the .pt file in place, choose one of the following ways to run:

 ### A. Run With Docker (requires 16+GB RAM)

-After clone the current directory, go to https://drive.google.com/drive/folders/1EFLz33tn4HC4Dwm4CB5qyY7rbjluCy0x, download best_model.pt, and move it into the "model" folder.

-With the .pt file in place, first make sure to start the Docker, then use the command below to run the app.
+First make sure to start the Docker, then use the command below to run the app.
 Requirements are listed in requirement.txt in the main directory.

 ```bash
 docker build -t app_streamlit .